This hub has been designed to bring together the various resources provided by the college and ANZCA library to support research-related activities.

 ANZCA strongly supports research via the ANZCA Foundation and the ANZCA Research Committee, which assesses research applications, the FPM Research and Innovation Committee, and the ANZCA Clinical Trials Network.

-This in-depth toolkit brings together information resources related to the area of research, the research life cycle and the college resources available to support both emerging and established researchers.
+This in-depth toolkit brings together information resources related to the area of professional research, the research life cycle and the college services and resources available to support both emerging and established researchers.

 The college now has a dedicated Research Librarian, who will be able to assist you with your research-related queries and provide literature search assistance.